MAH-MBA/MMS CET 2018 will be conducted in March 2018 for MBA & MMS courses. Get details on Exam Date & Pattern, Syllabus & Hall Ticket download

 |6.
 E-Mail :- email@example.com|

-Hall Ticket can be downloaded on 23rd Feb 2017.
+Hall Ticket can be downloaded in Feb 2018.
 Candidates will have to visit the http://www.dtemaharashtra.gov.in/mba2017/StaticPages/DTEHome.html website for downloading Hall Ticket for online test.
 Intimation for downloading Hall Ticket will also be sent through email/SMS.
 Once the candidate clicks the relevant link, he/she can access the window for Hall Ticket download.
 The candidate is required to use

 (i) Registration Number/Roll Number